Finiteness of the percolation threshold for inhomogeneous long-range models in one dimension: Introduction and overview of the results

-We do not attempt to cover the case $\delta_{\textup{eff}}=2$ with the method presented here, as it is clear that the existence of a percolation phase in this case does not depend on the exponent $\delta$ alone: it is well known that the $\nicefrac{1}{|x-y|^2}$-model percolates for sufficiently large $\beta$ \cite{AizenmanNewman1986,DCGT2019} while on the other hand, a straightforward first moment argument, cf.\ \cite{Schulman1983} yields that for any $g$ bounded away from $0$ the integrability condition
+We do not attempt to cover the pseudo-scale-invariant case with the methods presented here, as it is clear that the existence of a percolation phase in this regime cannot be decided by looking at decay exponents alone: it is well known that the $\nicefrac{1}{|x-y|^2}$-model percolates for sufficiently large $\beta$ \cite{AizenmanNewman1986,DCGT2019} while on the other hand, a straightforward first moment argument, cf.\ \cite{Schulman1983}, yields that for any $g$ bounded away from $0$ the integrability condition

-alone is sufficient to imply $\beta_c=\infty.$ Hence choosing, say, $\rho(z)=1\wedge(z^{-2}\log(1+z)^{-2})$ yields $(\G(\beta):\beta>0)$ with $\beta_c=\infty$, whilst $\delta_{\textup{eff}}=\delta=2.$
+alone is sufficient to imply $\beta_c=\infty.$ Hence choosing, say, $\rho(z)=1\wedge(z^{-2}\log(1+z)^{-2})$ yields $(\G_\beta\colon\beta>0)$ with $\beta_c=\infty$, whilst $\delta_{\textup{eff}}=\delta=2.$

-In the examples discussed below, the $\delta_{\textup{eff}}=2$ regime usually corresponds to a boundary regime, but there is at least one interesting example of a non-trivial kernel which yields models in the scale-invariant regime for a large parameter range.
-This kernel corresponds to the age-dependent random connection model from \cite{GGLM2019}.
-It is an interesting open problem to identify the precise regime in which $\beta_c<\infty$ also for this kernel, but unfortunately there seems to be no easy way to adapt the method used in this paper to cover the scale-invariant regime, even though the general technique works in the scale-invariant (homogeneous) long-range percolation, see \cite{DCGT2019}.
+In the examples discussed below, the $\delta_{\textup{eff}}=2$ regime usually corresponds to a boundary case, but there is at least one interesting example of a non-trivial kernel which yields models in the pseudo-scale-invariant regime for a large parameter range.
+This kernel corresponds to the age-dependent random connection model of \cite{GGLM2019}.
+It is an interesting open problem to identify the precise regime in which $\beta_c<\infty$ also for this kernel, but unfortunately there seems to be no easy way to adapt the method used in the present paper to cover model instances of interest in the pseudo-scale-invariant regime, even though the general approach \emph{does} work for the scale-invariant homogeneous model $\operatorname{LRP}(2)$, see \cite{DCGT2019}.

-\paragraph*{Analysis of concrete kernels from the literature.} In this paragraph, we focus exclusively on instances of the models that produce $\G(\beta)$ with power law degree distributions.
-All kernels will be parametrised by a parameter \(\gamma\in(0,1)\) in a way that results in the degree distribution having power law exponent \(\tau=1+\nicefrac{1}{\gamma}\).
-This allows for a direct comparison of the models \cite{GHMM2019, GGLM2019}.
-Moreover, we fix \(\rho\) satisfying \eqref{eq:rhodecay}.
-Throughout the whole paragraph, we assume that \(\delta>2\) is fixed.
-The case \(\delta \leq 2\) is uninteresting, since the kernels below all satisfy $||g||_\infty=1$, hence a simple coupling argument shows that $\G(\beta)$ dominates a standard random connection model with $\delta\leq2$ and hence \(\beta_c<\infty\) for all examples below.
-Our findings for the different kernels are summarized in Figure~\ref{Phases}.